 Adb shell pm Grant com.zacharee1.Dpichanger android.permission.WRITE_SECURE_SETTINGS

-- Now, In the DPI changer App, you can enter the desired value in section DPI and tap on “Apply.”
+Step 7: The entered command should give the app the permissions it requires.
+Once done, This completes the setup.
+Now, In the DPI changer App, you can enter the desired value in section DPI and tap on “Apply.”

-- Next, A dialog box pops up, asking you whether you want to continue with the modified settings or reset.
+Step 8: A dialog box pops up, asking you whether you want to continue with the modified settings or reset.
 Just tap on OK, and you can witness the new DPI on your device.

 While the app changes the DPI in real time, we still recommended rebooting your device.

 For the phones with Android versions Jelly bean to Marshmallow, you can also root your phone and then change the DPI value for your device.
 To change Phone DPI by rooting, make sure that you root your phone through Magisk or SuperSu.
 Once you root your device, follow the below-mentioned steps.